TheBlueDotGame/The-Accountant/README.md

 # The-Accountant

 The accountant is a service that keeps track of transactions between wallets.
 Each wallet has its own independent history of transactions.
 There is a set of rules allowing for transactions to happen.
+The accountant is not keeping track of all transactions in a single block-chain but rather allowing to keep transaction signed by a authority.
+Signed transaction is valid transaction only if issuer and receiver of the transaction are existing within the system.

 ## Transaction rules